Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 - In this file we specify all the metadata about our package, like its name, dependencies and maintainers.
 - There are two types of packages:
     - __Source releases__: contain human readable version of the application, meaning it has to be compiled before it can be used.
-    - __Binary releases__: contain computer readable version of the application, meaning it is compiled.
+    - __Binary releases__: contain computer readable version of the application, meaning it is already compiled.
 - For our purposes we will only build the binary package, but fields for the source release also need to be specified.

+### Minimal control file

 ```
 Source: package-name